Sanctuary restaurants vow to protect undocumented worker rights

 But it's the industry's undocumented workforce that is feeling particularly vulnerable.

-Many of these workers live in fear of getting deported and are too afraid to speak out or report workplace violations of things like wage or labor laws, said Penny Bradshaw, an immigration attorney at Costangy, Brooks, Smith & Prophete, LLP in North Carolina.
+Many of these workers live in fear of getting deported and are too afraid to speak out or report workplace violations of things like wage or labor laws, said Penni Bradshaw, an immigration attorney at Constangy, Brooks, Smith & Prophete, LLP in North Carolina.

 Related: Businesses rally in support of #ADayWithoutImmigrants